HariomGundale/Tic-Tac-Toe/README.md

 ## 🧠 How It Works

-1. The board is a 3×3 grid of clickable cells.

-2. Players take turns placing their symbol (❌ or ⭕).
+1. Players enter their names (Player 1 and Player 2).

+2. Player 1 (X) starts.
+The UI highlights Player 1’s name to show turn.

+3. Player clicks a cell (empty) to place their mark (X or O).

-3. After each move:
+4. After each move the script checks:

-     -The script checks for a winning combination (rows, columns, or diagonals).

-     -If found → the winner is announced.
+     - If a win condition is met → the game ends, winning line is drawn across the path, win message displayed.

+     - If no empty cells left and no win → it’s a draw.

-     -If all cells are filled and no winner → it’s a draw.
+     - If no empty cells left and no win → it’s a draw.

-4. The Reset button clears the board and starts a new game.
+5. A Restart button clears the board, resets turns, removes highlight/line, and allows fresh play.

 ## 👤 Author